 A third project, entitled, “Urban Logistics: Drivers and Factors of Strategy Change” (with Rose, W.J., and Scheibe, K.P.), attempted to show how what factors drove firms to start or change their urban logistics strategy, as well as the effect of environmental characteristics on decisions—such as how a firm’s strategy changed in one city compared to another.
 This involved spatial/temporal analysis using ArcGIS.

 Over the years—through classes, research projects, and work—I have learned R and Python for statistical analysis, Python for general coding purposes, Tableau for visualization, and ArcGIS for GIS analysis.
 I currently work with SAS and am learning that language.

 From a methodology standpoint, my PhD program allowed me to take many graduate-level statistics courses and use those methods in research and now my current job.
 I have solid grounding in statistical theory and training in many types of regression (linear/nonlinear, multiple, logistic), model selection, experiments, time series analysis, and the design/validation/implementation of surveys.

-I started and run Café Tactiques, a website dedicated to tactics analyses of matches and teams and data analysis.
+I started and run Café Tactiques, a website dedicated to tactics, mainly using data anlysis to break down matches with the occasional post on players or managers.
 I have written Python code to analyze and visualize StatsBomb data, so I often post player analyses or include stat breakdowns in my match analyses.

 I also occasionally contribute to K League United, the leading site for English-language coverage of South Korea soccer.
 Here are my contributions so far: